microsoft/ALAppExtensions/Modules/System/Cues and KPIs/README.md

 ## Cue Setup Administrator (Page 9701)

+ List page that contains settings that define the appearance of cues on all pages.
+ Administrators can use this page to define a general style, which users can customize from the Cue Setup End User page.

 ## Cue Setup End User (Page 9702)

+ List page that contains settings that define the appearance of cues for the current user and page.

 ## Cues And KPIs Style (Enum 9701)

+ This enum has the styles for the cues and KPIs on RoleCenter pages.
+ The values match the original option field on the Cue Setup table, values 1 to 6 are blank options to be extended.

+The values match the original option field on the Cue Setup table, values 1 to 6 are blank options to be extended.

 ### None (value: 0)

+ Specifies that no style will be used when rendering the cue.

 ### Favorable (value: 7)

+ Specifies that the Favorable style will be used when rendering the cue.

 ### Unfavorable (value: 8)

+ Specifies that the Unfavorable style will be used when rendering the cue.

 ### Ambiguous (value: 9)

+ Specifies that the Ambiguous style will be used when rendering the cue.

 ### Subordinate (value: 10)

+ Specifies that the Subordinate style will be used when rendering the cue.